open-mmlab/mmdetection3d/docs/datasets/scannet_sem_seg.md

 ## Dataset preparation

 The overall process is similar to ScanNet 3d detection task.
 Please refer to this [section](https://github.com/open-mmlab/mmdetection3d/blob/master/docs/datasets/scannet_det.md#dataset-preparation).
-Only a few difference and additional information about the 3d semantic segmentation data will be listed below.
+Only a few differences and additional information about the 3d semantic segmentation data will be listed below.

 ### Export ScanNet data